Mon - Fri / 10am - 5pm

 We primarily support clients with substance misuse issues and homelessness.
 In this role volunteers will assist staff in running our day centre for vulnerable adults.
 Our clients have a range of issues from addiction and homelessness to social isolation.

-Would you like to develop your confidence?
-Or practise speaking in public?
-Could you host a stall and talk about the services offered by Age UK?
-Or speak to a group?
-Or could you deliver our much needed service and information leaflets to shops, cafes, doctors' surgeries to raise the profile of Age UK Sheffield?
-Do you have promotional or marketing experience that you could develop with us?
+Would you like to develop your confidence and practise speaking in public?
+Could you host a stall and talk about the services offered by Age UK, or speak to a group?
+Could you deliver our much needed service and information leaflets to shops, cafes, doctors' surgeries to raise the profile of Age UK Sheffield?
+Would you like to develop your promotional or marketing experience with us?
+We are looking for people to go and speak on our behalf at meetings /organisations and promote our work - apply now!
+All guidance and information provided, and support given!

 This opportunity is ongoing, with no end date.